Max Dehn, Axel Thue, and the Undecidable: Introduction

 \section{Introduction}

-The word problem for finitely presented groups and semigroups is a famous problem in mathematics.
-This question originally came up independently in geometric group theory and in mathematical logic.
-As far as we know, the word problem was formulated by Max Dehn for groups in 1911 and, independently, by Axel Thue for general tree structures in 1910 and for semigroups in 1914.
+Dehn was not the only mathematician to develop the question that came to be known as the word problem (see Chapters 6 and 7).
+In addition to Dehn's approach through geometric group theory, the word problem was formulated independently by Axel Thue for general tree structures in 1910 and for semigroups in 1914.

-In his book with Bruce Chandler, Dehn's student Wilhelm Magnus remarked that Dehn and Thue knew each other and mentioned the amazing parallelity of these discoveries \cite[p.
-54]{chandler-magnus}: \begin{quote} What appears to be incidental or, if one prefers, miraculous, is the fact that independent of {\sc Dehn} and independent of topology, a contemporary mathematician had begun to ask questions of the type of the word problem in combinatorial group theory, but in an even more general and highly abstract setting.
-We are referring to the work of {\sc Thue}, who may be considered as the founder of a general theory of semigroups.
+In his book with Bruce Chandler, Dehn's student Wilhelm Magnus remarked that Dehn and Thue knew each other and mentioned the amazing parallel between their discoveries: \begin{quote} What appears to be incidental or, if one prefers, miraculous, is the fact that independent of Dehn and independent of topology, a contemporary mathematician had begun to ask questions of the type of the word problem in combinatorial group theory, but in an even more general and highly abstract setting.
+We are referring to the work of Thue, who may be considered as the founder of a general theory of semigroups.
 With one widely quoted exception, this work of his is largely forgotten nowadays.
-We do not know whether {\sc Dehn} was influenced by {\sc Thue}, and we have reasons to doubt it.
-We know that {\sc Dehn} knew {\sc Thue} personally, but only very superficially. {\sc Dehn} mentioned {\sc Thue}'s work on occasion, observing that {\sc Thue}'s papers dealt with combinatorial problems.
-But he never used them, and indeed there is no known direct application of {\sc Thue}'s work to {\sc Dehn}'s group-theoretic problems. \end{quote}
+We do not know whether Dehn was influenced by Thue, and we have reasons to doubt it.
+We know that Dehn knew Thue personally, but only very superficially.
+Dehn mentioned Thue's work on occasion, observing that Thue's papers dealt with combinatorial problems.
+But he never used them, and indeed there is no known direct application of Thue's work to Dehn's group--theoretic problems.\footnote{See \cite[p.
+54]{chandler-magnus}.} \end{quote} A similar statement occurs in \cite[Footnote 5]{magnus3}.
+There Magnus also remarked that Dehn's wife Toni did not recall that Max Dehn had ever mentioned Axel Thue in her presence although Dehn had visited Norway quite a few times and was skilled in the Norwegian language.
+Moreover, there are no known personal relations among the students of Dehn and Thue's only student, Thoralf Skolem.

-Although Dehn and Thue had known each other, the two contributions to the word problem merged only many years later.
-We do not know when mathematicians became aware of the results of Thue, we only know that a paper of Emil Post mentions Thue's work in 1947.
-As far as we know, among the students of Dehn and Thue (whose only student was Thoralf Skolem) there were no personal relations which are worth mentioning.